She'r-e Nimaa'i: Background

 With the beginning of the Iranian constitutional movement, a new vision emerged, according to which a new era has arrived that is different from all periods of national history.
 The intellectuals of this period believed that the era of political tyranny was over and everyone felt that a similar change should take place in the field of culture.
 The poets and writers of this era were looking for a new aesthetic and wanted to write a new poem that was different from the previous Persian poetry.

 One of the other influential factors in the literary developments of this period was the familiarity of Iranian intellectuals with European literature.
 They believed that the Constitutional Revolution was similar to the French Revolution and was able to create a new atmosphere in which prominent figures could be developed who could be compared to prominent European poets and writers.
 Intellectuals' interest in European literature, especially French literature, led to the translation of some of the works of the great European writers of the time, such as Victor Hugo, Lamartine, Jean-Jacques Rousseau, Alphonse Daudet, and Chateaubriand, which influenced on the writings of many Iranian writers.

-Nima Yoshij, like other modern poets before him, recognized free poetry through French and familiarity with European poetry and used it in Persian.
+Nima Yooshij, like other modern poets before him, recognized free poetry through French and familiarity with European poetry and used it in Persian.
 But the main difference between Nima and other modern poets was that others were not exactly aware of the philosophy of work and composed free poetry only out of variety and novelty and the possibility of freedom of expression and, most importantly, the hidden and overt charms and scents of the West.
 However, as can be seen in his theoretical discussions, Nima Yooshij is deeply aware of the formation and emergence of free poetry in Iran and the world, and for this reason, he has devoted part of his time to the historical explanation of modern art.